Research

 Contact

 Come join us!
-The Francis Crick Institute is a state-of-the-art biomedical research centre located in the heart of London.
-For more about what makes the Crick so unique, see the video below.
+The Cryptosporidiosis laboratory is part of the Francis Crick Institute, a biomedical research centre located in the heart of London.
+Research at the Crick Institute is highly diverse with cutting edge science from many disciplines under one roof.
+While we are primarily parasitologists, we are always looking for researchers the will expand the scientific diversity of our lab.
+Interested?
 Looking for more information about current projects and opportunities?
 Contact adam.sateriale@crick.ac.uk.